2016 United States presidential election in North Carolina: Analysis

 Despite winning the state, Trump, in some ways, under-performed in comparison to Romney in 2012.
 Romney won a majority of the vote in 2012 with 50.4% while Trump only managed a plurality of 49.8%.
 Similarly, Clinton also under-performed in comparison to Obama, with Clinton winning only 46.2% in comparison to Obama's 48.35%.
 This situation was the result of the spike in votes for third party candidates in the state as 4% of North Carolinians voted for a candidate other than the Democratic and Republican nominees in 2016 as opposed to just 1.26% in 2012.

 An increase in turnout in North Carolina allowed both Trump and Clinton to out-perform Romney and Obama in terms of the total votes each candidate received.
 In 2016 Trump won around 92,000 more votes than Romney did in 2012 while Clinton won around 10,000 more than Obama.
 Furthermore, Trump also outperformed Romney by winning North Carolina by a greater margin than Romney was able to as Trump won the state over Clinton by 3.7% compared to the 2% margin Romney won over Obama.

-Trump never lost the state in any of this three runs (winning it by 1.34% in 2020), highlighting the state's slightly red lean in presidential elections.
+Trump never lost the state in any of his three runs (winning it by 1.34% in 2020), highlighting the state's slightly red lean in presidential elections.
 Obama won the state by just 0.32% in 2008, even as he won nationwide by 7.2%.

 As of 2024, this is the last time the Democratic candidate won Scotland County, part of a trio of formerly solidly Democratic rural counties in southern North Carolina (adjacent Robeson and Richmond counties would flip in this election).
 It is also the most recent election where New Hanover County voted Republican.